 For many women, getting pregnant is the first time they begin to really consider the importance of their diet and nutrition.
 No matter whether you worry too much about your own health, we innately all want to grow a perfectly healthy little human, and research shows a great many links between the health of a mother and the health of her baby, as well as the health of the father prior to conception.

 Our co-founder Rosie was pregnant with her little girl as Equi was launched, and this led us to hunt for the best pregnancy supplement out there to keep her feeling energised, mentally sharp, with strong immunity, whilst also ensuring her growing baby got everything she needed.
-The results of this search left her disappointed and confused, and with our friends taking poor quality products prescribed by doctors, we realised just how needed a top quality pregnancy supplement was.
+The results of this search left her disappointed and confused, and with a lack of products containing all the key vitamins and minerals in high-quality forms, we realised just how needed a better pregnancy supplement was.

 After almost a year of research, searching for the best suppliers and top quality ingredients, Equi’s Pregnancy Formula was born (pardon the pun ;) )

 How does it support me and my baby?

 - Top quality multivitamin to deliver all the key pregnancy nutrients.